Which cities actually complied with Bill 44 — and which ones quietly blocked density?

 If You’re Investing or Developing Under Bill 44, Precision Matters

+The SSMUH program explains how these provincial rules translate into actual property rights at the local level.
 At VanPlex, we run parcel-level PlexScore™ analysis across compliant municipalities to identify:

 - Viable vs. non-viable lots